 - Add the two missing handholds on the top of the internal side of the windscreen part. - Add purple/red-brown paint on the small engraved disk in the front armored glass of windscreen.
 This was the silicate dehumidifier capsule. - Kit has the frontal armoured glass insert but the prominent de-icing spray bar is missing on the windshield. - As for the fuselage, rear cross section of Erla Haube canopy part is too squared.
-There is no way to solve this except using an aftermarket canopy or scratchbuilding a new one.
-Fortunately, if the canopy is opened, the discrepancy becomes far from being obvious.
+There is no way to solve this except using a G-14 canopy, buying an aftermarket one or scratchbuilding a new one.
+Fortunately, when the canopy is opened, the discrepancy becomes far from being obvious.
 Smooth a little bit the edges of Erla Haube canopy part - Add canopy release lever as well as retainer spring lock (with spring-shaped copper wire)